What is crawling?

 What crawling means is that Google looks at the page.
 Depending on whether Google thinks that the content is "new" or otherwise has something to "give to the Internet", it may schedule an indexing, which means that it has the opportunity to create a Ranking to perform.

 Also, when Google crawls a page, it looks at the links on that page and schedules the Google Bot to check out those pages as well.
-The exception is when a nofollow tag is added to the link.
+The exception is when the link is followed by a nofollow-tag was added.

 How can I improve the crawlability of my website?